NACK2/demon-hunter/README.md

-### Creating RPG website using HTML, CSS, and JavaScript
+### RPG website made with HTML, CSS, and JavaScript

 # By NACK2